· FODMAP Diet Guide · guides · 10 min read

 Brands: Sunfiber, Regular Girl

-Why it’s special: PHGG is a prebiotic that feeds beneficial gut bacteria while improving stool consistency.
+What makes PHGG effective: It acts as a prebiotic that feeds beneficial gut bacteria while improving stool consistency — addressing two problems at once.

 Acacia Fiber (Gum Arabic)